 Dr. Rush is the Booth Family Rome Prize winner for 2010-2011 in Historic Preservation at the American Academy in Rome.
-She has received numerous military and collegial awards including the 2007 Chairman’s Award for Federal Achievement in Historic Preservation, the 2009 Register of Professional Archaeologists Distinguished Service to the Field, and was named Manager of the Best Cultural Resources Program and Team in the U.S. Department of Defense in 2007 and 2009.
+She has received numerous military and collegial awards including the 2007 Chairman’s Award for Federal Achievement in Historic Preservation and the 2009 Register of Professional Archaeologists Distinguished Service to the Field.
+Along with Dr. James Zeidler and his colleagues at the Center for Environmental Management of Military Lands (CEMML) at Colorado State University, Dr. Rush and her team at Fort Drum received the 2008 Secretary of Defense Environmental Award for Best Cultural Resources Management, Team, presented at the Pentagon on June 3, 2009.
 Dr. Rush also recently served on the American Anthropology Association Ad Hoc Commission on the Ethics of Engaging with the Security and Intelligence Communities.

 At the request of Major General Oates and the U.S. State Department, Dr. Rush served as the military liaison for the return of the Mesopotamian City of Ur to the Iraqi People in the spring of 2009.
 She also represented U.S. Central Command and shared the podium with the Director General of Afghan Heritage, Mr Abdul Wasey Ferauzi, at an Environmental Shura in Kabul, Afghanistan, in February 2010.